-They love to be at peace, maintain amical relationships with everyone, and very seldom rely on war, fights, quarrels, and immoral debates.
+They love to be at peace, maintain amicable relationships with everyone, and very seldom rely on war, fights, quarrels, and immoral debates.

-These might sound as strong words, hard to digest, but that’s what defines millennials.
+These might sound like strong words, hard to digest, but that’s what defines millennials.

 Why is that so?
-Why can’t this generation aim to become the most progressive financial generation, even though they are progressive in all other aspects, when compared to the past generations, who still believe that life is an endless struggle of becoming successful, where money takes up a big part of being independent and stress free!
+Why can’t this generation aim to become the most progressive financial generation, even though they are progressive in all other aspects when compared to the past generations, who still believe that life is an endless struggle of becoming successful, where the money takes up a big part of being independent and stress-free!

 The answer runs deep, with reasons turning out to be more complicated than what meets the eyes.

 Millennials starting off in costly education industry:

 What’s the price of education these days, when compared to 30 years ago?
 It’s really huge.

 Millennials are mostly successors of Generation X and at times the Baby Boomers.
 Both generations have seen political unrest and financial crisis.

 By the time the first class of millennials entered schools and colleges, the education field has become a lot pricey, with new money earning opportunities coming up in this field, for the Gen Xers and Boomers.

 So, did those two predecessor generations make this costly foundation?
 We can’t readily say that, as market inflation will also come into the picture if we are being unbiased.